coffeedoc/codo/README.md

 class Example.Animal.Lion
 ```

-and you'll see the mixin methods appear as included methods in the lion class documentation.
+and you'll see the mixin methods appear as instance methods in the lion class documentation.
 You can also extend a mixin:

 ```CoffeeScript